-CLICK HERE TO DOWNLOAD CALENDAR
+CLICK HERE FOR THE FULL CALENDAR

 Athletes from across the nation will duel for the coveted title of national champion on the hallowed turf of Carrara Stadium, with Athletics Australia today confirming that the 2018 Australian Athletics Championships will be held on the Gold Coast (Qld).

 Providing a most important preparation opportunity on the same track and field that will welcome athletes for the Commonwealth Games only weeks later, the four-day timetable from 15-18 February will double as the Nomination Trial for the Australian athletics section.